This crochet blanket is an ideal first project using filet crochet.

 Change to Yarn A

-Crossed treble crochet section
+Crossed double crochet section

 Row 11: ch3, dc in each dc and 2 dc in each ch-sp across, turn